LOOSE-LIPS/loose-lips-2.0/src/routes/blog/the-black-hole-releases-three-year-compilation/index.md

 author: 7
 banner:
   - imported/the-black-hole-releases-three-year-compilation/image972.jpeg
-description: >-
-  Brooklyn, NY &mdash; Attention, passengers!
-To celebrate the Black Hole&#39;s three year anniversary, Brooklyn-based collective ALKHEMY has brought together &ldquo;some of the mightiest in the galaxy&rdquo; of techno for this characteristically energetic global compilation.
-It is now available to listen and purchase on Soundcloud and Bandcamp via the collective&rsquo;s imprint, Whirlwind.&nbsp; The cover art, inspired [...]Read More...
+description: "Brooklyn, NY — Attention, passengers!
+To celebrate the Black Hole's three year anniversary, Brooklyn-based collective ALKHEMY has brought together “some of the mightiest in the galaxy” of techno for this characteristically energetic global compilation.
+It is now available to listen and purchase on Soundcloud and Bandcamp via the collective’s imprint, Whirlwind.\_ The cover art, inspired [...]Read More..."
 published: true
 tags: feature
 featured: false